thephpleague/url/4.0/components/host.md

 $host = Host::createFromArray(['shop', 'example', 'com']);
 echo $host; //display 'shop.example.com'

-$fqdn = Host::createFromArray(['shop', 'example', 'com'], true);
+$fqdn = Host::createFromArray(['shop', 'example', 'com'], Host::IS_ABSOLUTE);
 echo $fqdn; //display 'shop.example.com.'

 $ip_host = Host::createFromArray(['127.0', '0.1']);
 echo $ip_host; //display '127.0.0.1'

-Host::createFromArray(['127.0', '0.1'], true);
+Host::createFromArray(['127.0', '0.1'], Host::IS_ABSOLUTE);
 //throws InvalidArgumentException
 ~~~

 ## Normalization

-Whenever you create a new host.
-You submitted data is normalized using non desctructive operations:
+Whenever you create a new host your submitted data is normalized using non desctructive operations:

 - the host is lowercased;
 - the bracket are added if you are instantiating a IPV6 Host;